yugr/Implib.so/README.md

 Lazy loading is supported by Solaris shared libraries but was never implemented in Linux.
 There have been [some discussions](https://www.sourceware.org/ml/libc-help/2013-02/msg00017.html) in libc-alpha but no patches were posted.

 Implib.so-like functionality is used in [OpenGL loading libraries](https://www.khronos.org/opengl/wiki/OpenGL_Loading_Library) e.g. [GLEW](http://glew.sourceforge.net/) via custom project-specific scripts.

-# TODO

-* Linker wrapper with flag for specifying which libs to wrap